 Why licence educational resources under Creative Commons?

 NCU encourages teachers to make their original teaching and learning material available as an “Open Education Resource” also known as “OER”.
-This is done by applying a Creative Commons licence to the material.
+This is done by applying a Creative Common licence to the material.

 Recommended attribution of teacher/school created teaching and learning material